JaMo42/flag-cpp/README.md

 The third argument is a description for the argument used for the default usage function.

-If the flag uses a callback it should return whether the argument was valid or not.
+If the flag uses a callback it should return whether the argument was valid or not. ([Argument errors](#argument-errors))
-If the callback returns `false` a invalid argument error message is printed and the program quits.

-To print additional information about this error `flag::set_description ("...")` is used to print the given string after the argument error message.
+To print additional information about the error `flag::set_description ("...")` is used to print the given string after the argument error message.

 ### Help flag